damyon/moodle-editor_webvi/README.txt

 Visit your site notifications page to install the new plugins.

-Enable the new editor type by default on the page:
+Enable the new editor type on the page:

 Site administration / ► Plugins / ► Text editors / ► Manage editors

-Also - change the order so this editor is the first in the list.
+Now anyone can choose it in their profile as their default editor.